jakemcc/jakemccrary.com/source/_posts/2020-07-03-introducing-photo-fit.markdown

 {% img center /images/photo-fit/phone-background-after.jpg "Screenshot of phone with properly fitting image" "Screenshot of phone with properly fitting image" %}

 The tool uses the canvas API and does all of the work in the browser itself.
-The code isn't great.
-There are no tests.
-But it was a fun, bite-sized project and it gave me an excuse to write some TypeScript and do some web programming.
+It was a fun, bite-sized project and it gave me an excuse to write some TypeScript and do some web programming.
-I haven't written much JavaScript in the last year and this was the first TypeScript I've written since I first learned it.
+This was the first time I've written TypeScript since learning it and I haven't done any web programming in a while.

-This was definitely the long approach to getting the image as my background.
+Making [this tool](/experiments/photo-fit/) was definitely the long approach to getting the image as my background.
-But, now the tool exists and the next time I, or anyone else, needs to do this it will take all of twenty seconds.
+But, now the tool exists and anyone, including future me, can quickly and easily resize their image from the comfort of their own phone.

-[Photo Fit](/experiments/photo-fit/) is out there and available for others to use.
+[Photo Fit](/experiments/photo-fit/) is live and available for others to use.
-It hasn't been tested with a variety of browsers or devices.
+I don't guarantee it will work with any phone besides my own or browsers I don't frequently use.
 If you do try it and something weird happens, let me know!

 [^2]: I recently learned some TypeScript through [Execute Program](https:www.executeprogram.com).
 Execute program is a really need application of spaced repetition for learning programming concepts.